Skip to content

 Similar alerts and cases#

-Observables are key to correlating malicious activity across different alerts and cases.
-TheHive uses observables to identify patterns and surface related alerts and cases in the Similar alerts and Similar cases tabs.
+Observables are key to identifying similar cases and correlating malicious activity across different alerts and cases.
+TheHive uses observables to detect patterns and surface related items in the Similar alerts and Similar cases tabs.
+Similarity checks apply between cases and cases, alerts and alerts, and between alerts and cases.

 Permissions#